mau5073/Swing-Data-Challenge/README.md

 Function ReadData takes a path of the the csv file and the file is then parsed into a Hashmap.
 The Hashmap uses the format of <Integer, double[]>.
 Integer represents the rows of the csv file and matches theses rows directly.
 Double[] is an array that holds the 7 columns of data for one row.
 These are the same columns as described above in the  same order as in the csv file.

 Class dataFunctions are the functions to be performed on the database.
-This will service Spring implements to perform querying functions on the data from the DataAccessService.
+This will be a  Spring service to perform querying functions on the data from the DataAccessService.
 In class dataFunctions:

 Function colMatch is used to take in the column labels from other functions.
 This takes in a string column label such as timestamp and converts it to a number that timestamp is indexed at in the csv data.
 Timestamp is column 0 in the csv as such it returns 0 when passed.
 If a value is passed that does not match any of the columns in csv -1 is returned.